 Day 6 – Back to Arusha

 On our final morning, Ben dropped us back to Arusha airport where we hopped on a direct flight to Zanzibar.
 We spent the rest of the trip chilling on the beach.
+It was the perfect way to end our trip to South Africa with kids.

 Top Tips For Visiting Tanzania With Kids